 Alphabetic Data Type

-Alphabetic data type uses the character "A" with a PICTURE clause to declare variables.
-Each character in the string has to be counted and should be part of the length followed by the data type character "A".
-For Example - Declaring a variable to store 3-character string should have the declaration as AAA or A(3).
+• Each character in the string has to be counted to calculate the length, which should be coded after the PICTURE character "A".
+For Example - Declaring a variable to store a 3-character string should have the declaration as AAA or A(3).

 The list of allowed characters are -